-Remote and hybrid working are both increasingly popular, meaning millions of people spend some or all of their week getting things done either from home or out of some other non-office location.
+Remote and hybrid working continue to grow in popularity.
+Millions of people now spend some or all of their week working from home or other non-office locations.

 Table of Contents